OliviaRodri/bikesharing/README.md

  ### Purpose

-The purpose of this analysis was to extract data from the New York City Bike Share Program and use Tableau to create graphs to inform how a bike share program is used by its users, suscribers/non-suscribers.
-The graphs were then used to create a visualization story for the purpose on how to plan accordingly for a bike share business in Des Moine, Iowa.
-The visualization story would then be presented for for a potential angel investor for the business.
+The purpose of this analysis was to extract data from the New York City Bike Share Program and use Tableau to create map/graphs to inform how a bike share program is used by its suscribers/non-suscriber users.
+A visualization story was created for the purpose on how to plan accordingly for a bike share business in Des Moine, Iowa.
+The visualization story would then be presented for a potential angel investor for the business.

 ## Results